SparrowHere/hand-gesture-classification/README.md

 - Supports multiple gestures including `Open Palm`, `Peace Sign`, `Rock On`, `OK Sign`, and `NOK Sign`.
 - Utilizes `Mediapipe Hands` for efficient and accurate hand tracking.
 - Model is trained with the joint locations extracted from the images of hands
-- Easy to extend and customizable for additional gestures.
+- Extendible and customizable for additional gestures.

 ## Installation